R3tr0gh057/Categorizer/README.md

 - **Date Range:** The number of days to search back from the report date is set by `DATE_SEARCH_RANGE_DAYS` (default: 7 days).
 - **Log File:** All logs are written to `categorizer.log`.
+- **Zipped Directory:** The zipped patient folders are stored in the directory specified by `ZIPPED_DIR` (default: `./lucknow`).

 ## Troubleshooting

 - Ensure the source and destination directories exist and are accessible.
 - The script will log warnings if it cannot parse a filename or find a matching folder.
+- If you do not see zipped folders in `./lucknow`, check for errors in the terminal or log file.

 ## License